This is our review of the Heathrow Rewards loyalty programme.

 Here are three interesting off-airport options:

 Rocketmiles hotel bookings – Rocketmiles is an online hotel booking website which lets you collect points with various travel rewards programmes with every booking.
 Heathrow Rewards is one of these programmes.
 There are often VERY generous deals to be had.
-In late 2018, for example, Rocketmiles offered 5,000 bonus points on your first hotel booking!
+Rocketmiles is currently offering 5,000 bonus points on your first hotel booking, for example.
 I ended up earning 7,000 Heathrow Rewards points with a £115 hotel room in Manchester.

 The Rocketmiles home page for Heathrow Rewards is here.
-However, any special temporary offers will not show here and will have a different landing page, so it is worth checking the Heathrow Rewards ‘Offers & Competitions’ page on the website before booking.
+However, any special temporary offers like the one above will not show here and will have a different landing page.

 Lufthansa Miles & More – you can convert Miles & More miles to Heathrow Rewards points.
 The ratio is not great – 7,500 miles gets you just £20 of Heathrow Rewards points, with an additional £5 for every extra 1,875 miles you convert.
 This only makes sense if your miles are about to expire.